davy3d/PJAS/README.md

 My PJAS project
 --------
  # Warning!
-This project is not complete and I am just having fun with this README
+This project is not complete
-1. I will detect motion
+1. I will detect motion with one camera, that will help me 'see' the raindrops.
+From there I can find the density of the rain.
-2. I will detect type of precepitation
+2. I will detect type of precepitation.
-3. I will Have Fun With Markdown!
+3. I will write to csv.